Atlanta's Immigrant Crossroads: Untapped Potential or Utilized Promise for Newcomer Integration

 Primary results will inform public, private, and nonprofit sectors’ immigrant integration initiatives on how to better address the needs of several different immigrant population groups related to access to education, citizenship, and employment in areas of expertise.
 Through this project, we aim to provide research-based information to help organizations create appropriate programs, identify target resources, and inform policy-makers regarding inclusionary practices and investment in civic engagement.
 As an undergraduate researcher on this project, you will help shape these project outcomes.

 As an undergraduate researcher on this project, you will be an active research partner helping to shape this applied research project from beginning to end.
-This project, in partnership with Welcoming America (a national nonprofit organization based in Decatur, GA) and Welcoming Atlanta (an initiative housed in the Atlanta Mayor’s office), will present several significant opportunities for students, including opportunities to help design and shape the focus groups and interviews, including your own questions in the qualitative methodology that will generate data for you to analyze and present findings, contribute to the facilitation of the qualitative methodology, contribute to data analysis, participate in discussions about interpreting the analysis, and present your particular findings from the larger project at the KSU undergraduate research symposium in Spring 2017 and possibly an external research conference.
+This project, in partnership with Welcoming America (a national nonprofit organization based in Decatur, GA) and Welcoming Atlanta (an initiative housed in the Atlanta Mayor’s office), will present several significant opportunities for students, including opportunities to help design and shape the focus groups and interviews, including your own questions in the qualitative methodology that will generate data for you to analyze and present findings, contribute to the facilitation of the qualitative methodology, contribute to data analysis, participate in discussions about interpreting the analysis, and present your particular findings from the larger project at the KSU undergraduate research symposium and possibly an external research conference.
 As part of this project, you may also have the opportunity to earn course credit through a Directed Applied Research (DAR) (i.e., GEOG 4100, ANTH 4100), depending upon your major and degree program requirements.

 Learning outcomes for undergraduate researchers on our applied research team are to: